 Four significant figures of the Civil Rights era, Cassius Clay, Jim Brown, Sam Cooke, and Malcolm X, gathered in a room at the Hampton House Hotel to celebrate Clay’s victory.
-No one knows what actually happened in that hotel room (except Jim Brown, of course) but the next day, Cassius Clay declared that he will be joining the Nation of Islam.
+No one knows what actually happened in that hotel room (except Jim Brown, of course) but the next day, Cassius Clay declared that he would be joining the Nation of Islam.

 One Night In Miami gives a “What If” glimpse into the conversations that could’ve taken place in that room.
 Directed by Regina King, the film focuses on revealing the flawed human beings behind the four icon’s public image.

 The film was adapted from an award-winning stage play of the same name created by Kemp Powers (writer and director of Soul).
-King decides to keep the minimalist, dialogue centric style from the play and utilizes it to create an enthralling experience.
+King decides to keep the minimalist, dialogue-centric style from the play and utilizes it to create an enthralling experience.
 By the end of the film, you will be disappointed that it has to end.

 One Night in Miami Synopsis